Zillibub/auto_shot_list/README.md

 ```

 This will generate a shot list using LLM models.
 The output will be a list of shots in chronological order.
 Each shot is represented as a dictionary with the start and end times of the shot.

+## Under the hood.

+The library uses a GPT LLM model as an arbiter and a summarizer and a `blip2-opt` model to extract
+information from the image

+Workflow:
+1. Extract all shots from the video
+2. Get the initial shot information with blip2 model
+3. Use GPT to generate a list of additional questions about the shot
+4. Retrieve answers for this questions using blip2 on the same shot
+5. Summarize shot into with GPT

 **Contributing**